samuelzerozero/notes/kubernetes/README.md

 #### What are the restartPolicy available to Jobs?
 restart policy to either OnFailure or Never.
 Always doesn't make sense in this context and it's forbidden.

+#### Is it possible to run multiple instances of the job?
+Yes, adding completions: 5 (numbero of runs)

+#### Is it possible to run the same job in parallel?
+Yes, adding parallelism: 2 (number of threads)

+#### Can increase a job parallelism on fly?
+Yes, just change parallelism to a higher level.
+That works similar to ReplicaSet

+#### Is possible to limit the duration of a job?
+Yes, with activeDeadlineSeconds

+#### How to schedule a job in the future, or periodically?
+Using CronJob specifying syntax like linux cron.

+#### For time sensitive jobs, can I force start?
+Not really, but using startingDeadlineSeconds the job will be marked as fail after the seconds passed.

+#### Is it guaranteed that a job is run once at time?
+In normal circumstances, a CronJob always creates only a single Job for each execution configured in the schedule, but it may happen that two Jobs are created at the same time, or none at all.
+To combat the first problem, your jobs should be idempo- tent (running them multiple times instead of once shouldn’t lead to unwanted results).
+For the second problem, make sure that the next job run performs any work that should have been done by the previous (missed) run.